-I am a senior quantitative risk analyst and soon-to-be PhD graduate in marketing analytics.
+I am a senior quantitative risk analyst and a PhD candidate in marketing analytics, with my dissertation defense scheduled for September 2026.
 Welcome to my personal website, where I share ideas and projects that go beyond my academic papers (including some that are still in progress).
 Think of it as a place to discover my professional journey and the approaches, tools, and frameworks I’ve built along the way.
 If something here sparks your curiosity or you’d like to connect, feel free to reach out!

 If there’s one thing I’ve learned over the years, it’s that some stories are easier to show than tell.
 That is why I made this Venn diagram.
 It sums up how different parts of my journey have come together.